Adolf Ernst of Limburg Stirum

-Adolf Ernst of Limburg Stirum, count of Limburg Stirum, sovereign lord zu Gemen, son of Hermann Otto I of Limburg-Styrum.

-Adolf Ernst inherited the immediate lordship of Gemen at the death of his father in 1644, creating the Limburg-Styrum-Gemen branch of the family.
+Adolf Ernst of Limburg Stirum (1622 - 3 October 1657) was a noble in what is now Germany.
+He was the count of Limburg Stirum and the son of Hermann Otto I of Limburg-Styrum.
+Adolf Ernst inherited the lordship of Gemen at the death of his father in 1644, creating the Limburg-Styrum-Gemen branch of the family.
 He remained lord of Gemen until his death in 1657.

 He married in 1644 (Maria) Isabella countess von Vehlen und Meggen zu Raesfeld.
 She became regent of Gemen when Adolf Ernst was killed, until it passed to her eldest son in 1675.
 She died in 1692.